-The final book in my Time Bites series has dropped into Patreon supporters’ libraries already and I’m including a sneak preview below.
+The final book in my Time Bites series is live and I’m including a sneak preview below.
 But there are definitely SPOILERS here.
 If you’re behind, please start with Wolf Trap before you read any further…

 Yes, switching from world domination to survival mode took me down a notch.
 Then, right about the time I got the hang of caring for the needy meat suit I inhabited, the past decided to rear its ugly head.

 Like most evenings, I was pushing my shopping cart full of belongings toward the bridge I considered home sweet home when the gaze first burned the back of my neck.
 That wasn’t out of the ordinary.
 I’d noted watching eyes before.

 But in the past they’d always been creepy, not caressing.
 This non-physical touch, in contrast, wrapped me up in all the warmth my threadbare coat lacked.